Treaty Rights Educator

 Mi’gmawe’l Tplu’taqnn Incorporated (MTI) is a not for profit organization created by the Mi’gmag First Nations in New Brunswick.
 It’s objectives include promoting and supporting: the recognition, affirmation, exercise, and implementation of the Aboriginal and Treaty rights; the right of self-determination; political, cultural, economic, educational and social development; justice and equity; wider respect and understanding; and general awareness of its member communities and their Mi’gmaq laws, rights, values, traditions, customs and practices.

-- Report to and take direction from the Chiefs through the MTI Executive, legal counsel, Executive Director on a weekly basis and whenever else required;
+- Report to and take direction from the Chiefs and Executive through the Executive Director and the Director of Lands and Conservation or their designate on an ongoing basis and whenever else required;

 - Other matters as may be directed by the organization.